-Dear Sir,
+Dear Sir.

-SUB.: YOUR REQUIREMENT OF BALDOR MAKE 30 KW SUPER E MOTOR.
+SUB.: YOUR REQUIREMENT OF BALDOR MAKE SUPER E MOTORS

-REF.: BY E-MAIL, DATED: 15-03-2011.
+REF.: VERBAL, DATED: 12-03-2011.

-We acknowledge with thank receipt of your email, please find below our revised offer for Baldor make 30 KW AC Motor.
+We refer to the telephonic discussion with Mr. Madhukar Parikh had with you, please find below offer for Baldor make AC Motor.

 We are pleased to inform you that we are the Authorized Distributor of Baldor Electric for the state of Gujarat.
 Baldor Electric is a leading Company in the USA and Reliance Electric is part of the Baldor Group manufacturing globally at 28 locations.